 The stamp duty treatment of CCIVs is still being determined as each State and Territory is considering its position.
-There has been no published position on CCIVs by any Australian state or territory from a stamp duty perspective.
-Whilst there are strong technical arguments that a CCIV, due to the legal characterisation, should be treated like a company (such that landholder duty rules discussed above should apply) as opposed to a unit trust (where the trust acquisition duty rules in Queensland and the lower taxing threshold of 20% in Victoria applies), it is important that the position is confirmed if a CCIV is planned to be used.
+There has been no published position on CCIVs by any Australian State or Territory from a stamp duty perspective except Victoria.
+Victoria will apply stamp duty to a CCIV at the sub-fund level rather than to a CCIV as a legal form company.
+This is achieved by treating each sub-fund of a CCIV to be a separate and distinct unit trust scheme and translating the corporate features of the CCIV to each unit trust scheme.
+Whilst there are strong technical arguments that a CCIV, due to the legal characterisation, should be treated like a company in other jurisdictions (such that landholder duty rules discussed above should apply) as opposed to a unit trust (where the trust acquisition duty rules in Queensland), it is important that the position is confirmed if a CCIV is planned to be used.

-Foreign REIT Corporate unitholder Individual unitholder Similar to an Australian Trust, however with modifications Like corporate unitholder of an Australian trust Like individual unitholder of an Australian trust
+Foreign REIT Corporate unitholder Individual unitholder Similar to an Australian Trust, however, with modifications Like corporate unitholder of an Australian trust Like individual unitholder of an Australian trust

 Broadly foreign REITs are taxed on Australian sourced income and capital gains on taxable Australian property.
 The taxation of a foreign REIT will depend on the type of entity the REIT is for Australian tax purposes, and the structure of the investments adapted.
-If the foreign REIT is a trust, the tax implications will broadly be in accordance with 3.1 and 4.2 above.
+If the foreign REIT is a trust, the tax implications will broadly be in accordance with Sections 3.1 and 4.2 above.
 Such foreign REITs may qualify as an eligible widely held investor for MIT purposes (depending upon the structure used to invest into Australia).